THE ROLE AND VALUE OF RISK

 On site, we use various technologies to communicate quickly and efficiently across campus in the case of an emergency.
 At all times during programming each campus has Directors accessible through our office phone or through their personal cell phones.
 We are set-up to respond to emergencies 24/7.

-To ensure our continued track record of effectively assessing and managing risk and offering the highest quality programming and experiences possible, KWE’s programmatic directors, led by the Healthcare and Risk Director, meet regularly to review and improve organizational policies and protocols in response to incidents and near-misses as well as participant and staff feedback.
-Members of this team, and the Healthcare and Risk Director in particular, maintain an ongoing dialogue about risk assessment and management with industry leaders in the field of adventure based education, including annual participation in the NOLS Wilderness Risk Management Conference (WRMC), the Association for Experiential Education (AEE) Conference, the High 5 Adventure Practitioners’ Symposium, the Maine Summer Camps (MSC) gatherings, and our Consortium of non-profit summer camps.
+To ensure we effectively assess and manage risk and offer the highest quality programming and experiences possible, KWE’s program directors, led by the Healthcare and Risk Director, meet quarterly and as needed to review and improve organizational policies and protocols in response to incidents and near-misses as well as participant and staff feedback.
+Members of this team, and the Healthcare and Risk Director in particular, maintain an ongoing dialogue about risk assessment and management with industry leaders in the field of outdoor, experiential education, including participation in the NOLS Wilderness Risk Management Conference (WRMC), the Association for Experiential Education (AEE) Conference, the High 5 Adventure Practitioners’ Symposium, the Maine Summer Camps (MSC) gatherings, Redwoods Group insurance industry trainings, and our consortium of nonprofit summer camps.